youngar/omr-brainfuck/README.md

 ## Usage

 The `bf` executable takes one argument, the name of the brainfuck file to run.
-There are some example `bf` executables from another brainfuck interpreter (i.e. I did not write these programs).
+There are some example `bf` programs from another brainfuck interpreter (i.e. I did not write these programs).

 ```
 ./bf ./brainfuck/programs/hello.bf